+File-Level Security

-File-Level Security When you create a file, it has the default file-level security provisions assigned by MPE and the provisions assigned by the account and the group to which it belongs.
+When you create a file, it has the default file-level security provisions assigned by MPE and the provisions assigned by the account and the group to which it belongs.
 Only the creator of a file may use the ACCESS= option of ALTSEC on a file.
 An Account Manager or System Manager can change the file-level security provision with the ALTSEC command by adding an ACD or changing and ACD.
-All access command by adding an ACD or changing and ACD.
 All access modes and all user types apply at the file level.
-Refer to Table 5-1 and Table 5-2 for their descriptions.
+Refer to Table 5-123 and Table 5-124 for their descriptions.